 "if you could kindly make yourself invisible for the next 15 minutes that'd be great."

 If at all possible, encourage an early evening proposal time to get the best and most flattering light.
-(In this case, it had been raining all day and was extremely overcast so the timing for light didn't make a difference, but was perfect in that it stopped raining about 5 minutes before they arrived!)
 Nighttime only complicates an already complicated situation and mid-day light can be harsh and difficult to shoot- especially when you're limited in your angles and ability to make adjustments.
 Planning for a sunset proposal is not only romantic, but the ideal conditions for shooting to make sure you don't miss a beat!

-5. Get the groom's contact info and stay in touch on the big day
+5. Get day-of contact and stay in touch on the big day

 If at all possible, have the groom contact you with updated plans and timing.
+Alternately, if it's going to be obvious he's up to something when looking at his phone, consider looping a friend into the equation who can keep you posted on the couple's whereabouts.
 Sometimes things shift and if they're planning to be at the location an hour earlier than expected because they decided to skip the movie, you need to know!
 On the flip side, you don't want to be hiding in a bush for an hour because they decided to take a detour and get ice cream after dinner.

 6. Be early and ready in a blink